A policy supplies privileges to an entity such as a catalog, schema, table, view, or column, based on the entity’s assigned attributes, such as tags.

 A role has a name and an optional description.
 A role can be granted privileges on entities such as clusters, catalogs, and tables.
 This provides fine-grained control that protects your data, and allows you to define just the right mix of allowed actions and access for each function in your organization.

-You can manage users, roles, and privileges in the Access - Users section and the Access - Roles and privileges section of Starburst Galaxy.
+Manage users, roles, and privileges in the Access - Users section and the Access - Roles and privileges section of Starburst Galaxy.

 All actions are controlled by privileges or ownership.